21 Years Ago: Sara Evans Makes Her Grand Ole Opry Debut

 "I skipped college and had no other aspirations but to sing," Evans says.
 "So I came here with my older brother, started waiting tables at the Holiday Inn on Briley Parkway and tried to meet whomever I could."

-Clearly, Evans’ plan worked.
-To date, she has released more than a dozen albums and notched 18 Top 40 singles.
+Clearly, Evans' plan worked.
+To date, she has released nine studio albums (including, most recently, 2017's Words) and notched 18 Top 40 singles.

 “I love [the recording] process,” Evans tells The Boot.
 “It’s so much fun.
 I love being in the studio.
 I love just the whole creative aspect of knowing what the song is when you’re going in, but you really have no idea how it’s going to turn out in the end.
 It’s great.”